Kurt Chew-Een Lee: Battle of Inchon

-Lee's unit shipped out on September 1, 1950.
+Lee's unit shipped out on September 1, 1950, before the Battle of Inchon.
 For two weeks he drilled his men day and night on the deck of the ship, enduring derision from the other platoon leaders.
 After arriving in Japan for final battle preparations, Lee's superiors tried to reassign him as staff officer handling translation duties.
 Lee insisted that he was only there to "fight communists", and was allowed to retain command of his platoon.

 The 1st Battalion 7th Marines, including Lee, landed at Inchon on September 21, 1950, to attack the North Koreans and force them to retreat northwards.
 The People's Republic of China sent troops to stiffen the North Korean fighting response.
 On the night of November 2–3 in the Sudong Gorge, Lee's unit was attacked by Chinese forces.
 Lee kept his men focused by directing them to shoot at the enemy's muzzle flashes.
 Following this, Lee single-handedly advanced upon the enemy front and attacked their positions one by one to draw their fire and reveal themselves.
 His men fired at the muzzle flashes and inflicted casualties, forcing the enemy to retreat.
 While advancing, Lee shouted to the enemy in Mandarin Chinese to sow confusion and then attacked with hand grenades and gunfire.
 Lee was wounded in the knee and in the morning light was shot in the right elbow by a sniper, shattering the bones.
 He was evacuated to a MASH unit (an army field hospital) outside of Hamhung.
 For bravely attacking the enemy and saving his men, Lee was awarded the Navy Cross, the second highest honor given for combat bravery.

 Lee was under hospital care for five days when he learned he was to be sent to Japan for recuperation.
 Unauthorized, he and another wounded marine took an army jeep and drove it back to his unit, walking the last 10 mi when the jeep ran out of gas.
 He was assigned to command the 2nd Rifle Platoon whose officer had been wounded.
 Lee exercised his platoon in combat maneuvers while his arm was in a sling.
 This extra training helped his platoon take a leading role in heavy fighting a month later.

 Sometime in mid-November 1950, Lee met up with his brother U.S. Army First Lieutenant Chew-Mon Lee at a marine field headquarters.
 Both men had been wounded and were resting up before further battle.
 The Sacramento Bee published a photograph and a brief report of the meeting.
 Chew-Mon Lee addressed his brother respectfully as daigo, meaning "elder brother", and gave him a gift of army-issue 30-round "banana" magazines which could be taped together to make quicker reloads without the needs of going for one's ammo pouch.
-This was regarded as superior to the USMC regulation 15-round clips then in service.
+This was regarded as superior to the USMC regulation 15-round magazines then in service.
 A week or two later, on November 30, 1950, Chew-Mon Lee performed heroically in battle, earning the Distinguished Service Cross.